manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 How to decide that you are writing container components.

-- Examples: FeatureList, Roadmap, World, CardStack.
+- Examples: FeatureList, Roadmap, World, CardStack, ButtonDemo.
 - Are concerned with how things work.
 - May contain both presentational and container components inside.
 - Usually don’t have any DOM markup of their own except for some wrapping divs